All News Blog Videos

 Translation

-You may need a certified translation of your documents for getting married abroad, especially your Certificate of No Impediment and statutory declaration.
+Another service that you may need is the certified translation of your documents if you are going somewhere that does not use English.
+This is especially important for your Certificate of No Impediment and statutory declaration.

-It is important that you use an approved translator.
+It is crucial that you use an approved translator.
 We can assist with our trusted translators, and ensure that your translated documents are accepted by the authorities in your destination country.

 Legalisation

-You may need to get your CNI and statutory declaration legalised with an apostille from the Foreign, Commonwealth and Development Office (FCDO).
+To be able to use your CNI and statutory declaration abroad, you will need to get them legalised with an apostille from the Foreign, Commonwealth and Development Office (FCDO).

 How much will it cost?